 Netflix top 10 movies — here's the 3 worth watching right now

-The 3 best movies you shouldn't miss from the Netflix top 10 list
+These are the movies in the Netflix top 10 that are actually worth the hype

-The fireworks may be winding down, but Netflix is still lighting up with great movies to watch.
-Whenever I'm drawing a blank on what to watch next, I head straight to the top 10 most-watched movies list.
-Granted, they aren't all necessarily winners (looking at you, "Trigger Warning") but it's as good a place to start as any.
+We're in the dog days of summer now, and Netflix is heating up with plenty of great movies to watch.
+Whenever I'm not sure what to watch next, I make a beeline for the top 10 most-watched movies list.
+Sure, they aren't all guaranteed to be winners, but it's a good way to cut through the noise quickly.

-This article is based on the Netflix top 10 list of most-watched movies in the U.S. as of 3 p.m.
-ET on July 7.
-If you're looking for even more recommendations on what to watch across the best streaming services, check out our round-up of the best movies that just landed on streaming.
+This article is based on the Netflix top 10 list of most-watched movies in the U.S. as of 12 p.m.
+ET on July 13.
+If you're looking for even more recommendations on what to watch across the best streaming services, check out everything new on Netflix this month.

 'Beverly Hills Cop: Axel F' (2024)